devanshkv/bowser_slurm_tutorial/your_heimdall_fetch.md

 ```

 ## Heimdall
 Assuming you have filterbank files.
+If you have PSRFITS files, use [`your_heimdall.py`](https://thepetabyteproject.github.io/your/bin/your_heimdall/) instead.

 Here is the help from `heimdall`:
 ```
 Usage: heimdall [options]
     -k  key                  use PSRDADA hexidecimal key